ziouf/gitlabci-libsonnet/README.md

     strategy: depend
     include:
     # Retrieve the generated pipeline file from the job artifacts
+    # and use it as a template for the downstream pipeline
     - artifact: out/downstream-pipeline.yml
       job: prepare
     forward:
       yaml_variables: true
       pipeline_variables: true
 ```

+## License

+[Add license information if applicable]

+## Contributing

+[Add contribution guidelines if applicable]